betaflight/betaflight/docs/Board - Sparky.md

 | 3     | USART2       | RX / PA3  | PWM6 / PA2 | On RX is on INPUT header.
 Best port for Serial RX input. |
 | 4     | USART3       | RX / PB11 | TX / PB10  | RX/TX is on one end of the 6-pin header about the PWM outputs. |

-USB VSP *can* be used at the same time as other serial ports (unlike Naze32).
+USB VCP *can* be used at the same time as other serial ports (unlike Naze32).